CodeYourFuture/syllabus/docs/js-core-1/week-1/lesson.md

 const roughAge = Math.round(preciseAge); // 31
 ```

-### Exercise (15 mins)
+### Exercise (5 mins)

-1. Using the variables provided in the exercise calculate the percentage of mentors and students in the group (percentages must be a rounded to the nearest integer)
+Using the variables provided in the exercise, calculate the percentage of mentors and students in the group (percentages must be a rounded to the nearest integer)

-2. Using online documentation, what other things can you do with the `Math` library?
-Pick one thing on your table that you can do other than `Math.round` and prepare an explanation for the rest of the class
+You should then log this number to the console.

 #### Expected result